LisaHJung/O4B/README.md

     send_batch_size: 512

 ```
-For best practice, add the `batch` processor to the Collector configuration.
-It improves performance and reduces overhead.
+For best practice, add the `batch` processor to the Collector configuration to improve performance and reduce overhead.

 Adjust the parameters to serve your use case.